-Brian Leech is Associate Professor of History at Augustana College in Rock Island, Illinois.
-He is an environmental historian.
+Brian Leech is Professor of History at Augustana College in Rock Island, Illinois.

-At Augustana, Leech teaches courses in U.S. history, public history, the environment, and health as well as courses in Augustana’s First-Year Inquiry sequence.
+At Augustana, Leech teaches courses in U.S. history, public history, environmental history, health history, and food, as well as courses for Augustana’s First-Year Inquiry sequence and its Honors program.
 He currently chairs the Department of History, directs the Austin E. Knowlton Honors Program, and co-directs Augustana’s Minor in Food Studies.

 Leech’s research focuses on the history of natural resources.
 In 2019, his book The City That Ate Itself: Butte, Montana and Its Expanding Berkeley Pit (University of Nevada Press) received the biennial Clark C. Spence Award for the best book in mining history from the Mining History Association.
 He is completing a book about the portrayal of mining in American popular culture.